-The Board has the power to make decisions on all matters which are not vested in the General Meeting or delegated to any other corporate body or person by Swiss law, the respective Articles or these Internal Regulations.
+The Board has the power to make decisions on all matters which are not vested in the General Meeting or delegated to any other corporate body or person by Swiss law, the respective Articles or the internal regulations of the Company ("Internal Regulations").
 The Board supervises, monitors and controls the management.
 The Board enacts guidelines for business policy and is regularly informed about the course of business.
 The Board is entitled to pass resolutions concerning all matters, which are not reserved or entrusted to the General Meeting or another organ of the corporation by law, the Articles or Internal Regulations.